Gravitational-Wave Phasing of Quasi-Circular Compact Binary Systems to the Fourth-and-a-Half post-Newtonian Order

 where $\dM$ is the ADM mass of the binary, and $f_0$ is an arbitrary unphysical scale, reflecting the different origins of time between the local coordinates covering the source and the radiative coordinates.
-The logarithmic phase modulation was determined in~\cite{Wi93,BS93} and is physically due to the scattering of GWs on the Schwarzschild background associated with $\dM$.
-While the GW phase $\psi$ and the corresponding GW frequency $f=\dot{\psi}/\pi$ are directly measurable, the orbital phase $\phi$ can only be inferred \emph{via} the theoretical prediction~\eqref{redshift}.
-The explicit expression of the GW phase is
+The logarithmic phase modulation was determined in~\cite{Wi93,BS93} and is physically due to the scattering of GWs on the Schwarzschild background associated with $\dM$ (\emph{i.e.} GW tails).
+While the GW half-phase $\psi$ and the corresponding GW frequency $f=\dot{\psi}/\pi$ are directly measurable, the orbital phase $\phi$ can only be inferred \emph{via} the theoretical prediction~\eqref{redshift}.
+When expressing the results in terms of the GW observables $\psi$ and $f$, the arbitrary scale $f_0$ is canceled out (see Sec.
+VI B in the detailed paper \cite{BFHLT_II}).
+The explicit expression of the time-domain GW~half-phase~$\psi(t)$ in terms of $x(t)$ [given by~\eqref{xtau}] reads

 where the integration constant $\psi_0$ is determined by initial conditions, \emph{e.g.}, when the wave frequency enters the detector's band.
 The results hereabove~\eqref{xtau}--\eqref{phix} give the prediction of Einstein's general relativity for the GW frequency and phase chirp of non-spinning compact binaries up to 4.5PN precision.

-On the other hand, most of the frameworks for data analysis rely on the stationary phase approximation (SPA)~\cite{Tichy:1999pv}, for which the phase of the dominant quadrupole mode reads
+Up to now we dealt with the time-domain GW half-phase $\psi(t)$.
+It is useful (especially for data-analysis purposes) to also control the frequency-domain GW half-phase, which we denote $\Psi(F)$.
+Its PN expansion is obtained by using the stationary phase approximation (SPA)~\cite{Tichy:1999pv} and reads:

 where $v\equiv \left(\frac{\pi G m F}{c^3}\right)^{1/3}$ with $F$ being the Fourier frequency, and where $T_0$ and $\Psi_0$ are two integration constants.
 Again we have adjusted $T_0$ in order to simplify the result (and we have absorbed the usual $-\frac{\pi}{4}$ into $\Psi_0$).
 The coefficients up to 3.5PN, as well as the 4.5PN piece, are already in use; see \emph{e.g.} App.~A of~\cite{Pratten:2020fqn}.